Relational Coordination Collaborative

 How do we get from here to there?

-Relational interventions build new relational dynamics based on shared goals, shared knowledge and mutual respect (see Chapter 11, Transforming Relationships)
+Relational interventions build new relationships based on shared goals, shared knowledge and mutual respect (see Chapter 11, Relational Interventions to Create New Ways of Relating

-Structural interventions support the changes with cross-cutting organizational structures (see Chapter 13, Transforming Relationships)
+Structural interventions support and sustain these relationships with cross-cutting organizational structures (see Chapter 13, Structural Interventions to Support and Sustain the New Relational Dynamics)

 Transforming Relationships book cover